Navid200/xDrip/docs/Remove-transmitter.md

 ## Removing a G6 transmitter without damaging the sensor

-A G6 transmitter is shown in the following figure.
-Where the sensor prong latch is marked in the figure.
+A G6 transmitter is shown in the following figure, in which the sensor prong latch is marked.
 ![](./images/g6-tx-side-2.png)

 A sensor is shown in the following figure.